Assistive Technology Service Provider Interface: Implementations

-The GNOME project decided that the 3.0 release will be free of ORBit and Bonobo meaning a D-Bus AT-SPI solution was required.
+The GNOME project decided that the 3.0 release would be free of ORBit and Bonobo, meaning that a D-Bus AT-SPI solution was required.
 In an effort to move AT-SPI forward, a D-Bus project was started in November 2006.
 This took the form of a performance and design review available on the GNOME wiki.
 Work began on the implementation in May 2007.
 The D-Bus version of AT-SPI, AT-SPI version 2, was released along with GNOME 3.0 in April 2011.

 Support

 AT-SPI provides an ATK bridge, so all the widget systems or applications that implement ATK will automatically communicate all their events to AT-SPI.
 The GNOME widget system, GTK+, or Mozilla applications like Firefox and Thunderbird for Linux implement ATK, so they communicate out-of-box with AT-SPI.
 However, it is completely possible to use AT-SPI without implementing ATK.
 The D-Bus migration made possible that Qt added AT-SPI support.
 Qt implemented its own bridge to AT-SPI that was released in alpha status in August 2011 for testing purposes and it was integrated into Qt for general use a year later.